deathsticksguy/CEHv12Practical/README.md

 For OpenVAS, user default creds: admin:password

 Veracrypt volume pass is stored in parrot Os > Documents folder in hash format

+Drupal website/ Privilege escalation at Linux: nmap or owasp zap vuln scan and grab exploit from searchsploit
 ____________________________________________________________________________________________________________
 Resources: